There are an abundance of toys that can be used outside.

 This playhouse is appealing to older children as it looks like a cute cottage.
 It also has a play burner, sink and faucet.

-Your child can turn the cottage into a restaurant where one child is the cook and the other can sit on the attached bench outside and place his order!
+Your child can turn the cottage into a restaurant where one child is the cook and the other can place an order at the “takeout” window!

 And it’s made of cedar so it will look wonderful in any yard!